-- toppings of your choice: poppy seeds, sesame seeds, everything seasoning, etc. (I used salt and sesame seeds)
+- toppings of choice: poppy seeds, sesame seeds, everything seasoning, etc.

 In the bowl of a stand mixer fitted with the dough hook, mix together the bread flour, brown sugar, and salt.
 With the mixer running on medium speed, slowly pour in the water and yeast.
 Use a spatula to scrape every last bit into the mixer.

 Switch the mixer to low and mix until all of the flour is incorporated.
-The dough is going to look a little shredded, but that’s to be expected.
 Turn the mixer up to medium and mix for 8 minutes straight.
-If the dough breaks apart during this time, stop the mixer, fold the dough back together with your hands, and continue mixing on medium.
-The dough is super stiff, but DO NOT add more liquid.
+If the dough breaks apart during this time, stop the mixer, fold the dough back together with your hands, and continue mixing on medium speed.
+The dough is stiff, but DO NOT add more liquid.

 Shape the dough into a ball and deposit into a lightly oiled bowl, turning to coat the entire ball in the oil.
 Cover the bowl loosely with a kitchen towel and allow the dough to rise at room temperature for a 1 1/2 hours.
-You want the dough to be not quite doubled in size.
+The dough will be not quite doubled in size.

 Line two baking sheets with parchment paper.
 Set a wire rack on a third baking sheet.
 Set them all aside.

-To shape the bagels: If you notice any air bubbles, gently punch the dough down.
+Gently punch the dough down if you notice any air bubbles.
 Turn the dough out onto a clean, lightly floured surface.
 Divide it into 8 roughly equal pieces.
-Perfection is not required, here!
 Roll each piece of dough into a ball.
 Place 4 balls of dough on each of the baking sheets lined with parchment paper.